DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

    *WiFi Channel* can be any value from 1-11.
 If possible choose a channel that is unused by other networks around your location.

+**Connect my EX-CommandStation to my existing wireless network**

 .. figure:: /_static/images/ex-installer/ex_cs_configure_wifi_station.png
    :alt: EX-Installer - EX-CommandStation - Configure Wifi - Station Mode
-   :scale: 30%
+   :scale: 70%

-   **Connect my EX-CommandStation to my existing wireless network**
+   Configure Wifi - Station Mode

    If ``Connect my EX-CommandStation to my existing wireless network`` is selected, two additional options are presented: